Kchour/mirvehicle_ws/README.md

 # mirvehicle_ws

-This MIR(Mobile Intelligent Robotics Lab) Vehicle workspace has been prepared to create a working environment for the Kettering University's Bulldog Bolt for SAE's AutoDrive Changllenge.
+This MIR(Mobile Intelligent Robotics Lab) Vehicle workspace has been prepared to create a working environment for an autonomous vehicle.

 ## Contributors